Women Unite Over CTF

 In fact, one important feature of the Women Unite was that people could participate both in the presence of others or from the comfort of their own homes, schools, or offices.
 But that doesn’t mean they were on their own: there was an active Slack channel with lots of chatting, learning, and collaborating throughout the event.
 A vast majority of participants self-identified as beginners; having a safe space to ask questions without fear of being judged was part of what made the event such a positive-- and powerful-- event/experience.

 But it wasn’t just the “who” and “how” that made the Women Unite Over CTF a valuable experience for participants.
 The “what,” too, made this CTF different from others.
-“A lot of the problems that I worked on were defensive security focused, and I really liked that,” said Casey Stephens, who works as a cyber security incident responder, in an interview after the event.
-Stephens participated in numerous CTFs as a member of a competitive team in college.
+“A lot of the problems that I worked on were defensive security focused, and I really liked that,” said a cyber security incident responder in an interview after the event.
+The incident responder participated in numerous CTFs as a member of a competitive team in college.
 “A lot of other CTFs are really offensive focused - hacking and breaking things - and I liked that this one had a defensive focus, too.
 For me as a security defender, it was really good for me to do network analysis, malware analysis, reverse engineering…”

-When asked if she found CTFs to be good learning tools, Stephens replied with an enthusiastic “Absolutely.”
+When asked if she found CTFs to be good learning tools, the incident responder replied with an enthusiastic “Absolutely.”

 “CTFs in general are good learning mechanisms because they provide challenges you wouldn’t necessarily get to see in your own work environment,” she continued.
 “A lot of it is about getting out of your comfort zone in a safe environment” where, if you make mistakes, nothing terrible is going to happen.
 “And, if it’s [a CTF] where you can collaborate, you can learn with the community that you’re in in that moment.”

-“Ordinarily you don’t have a lot of talking or group cooperation,” Stephens said, “but [at Women Unite], there was a lot of communication over slack channels.
+“Ordinarily you don’t have a lot of talking or group cooperation,” the incident responder said, “but [at Women Unite], there was a lot of communication over slack channels.
 I really liked the camaraderie.”